 So when a human enters a web address, a DNS will match it with the IP address which computers can interpret.
 This routes your connection to the appropriate destination (the website you’re trying to get to).

-You know how you might change your IP address with a VPN to gain access to content which is restricted from your geographical location?
+You know how you might change your IP address with a VPN to gain access to content that’s restricted from your geographical location?
 Similarly, changing your DNS masks your location.
 The difference is, a VPN actually reroutes your connection through a different region, while a DNS simply tells the server that you’re in a different location.
-Because of this, a VPN also offers more privacy through encryption, which may also slow your connection.
+A VPN also offers more privacy through encryption, which may also slow your connection.

 - Access content on the web which is restricted in your physical location (like Netflix)